mikaelabrough/mikaelabrough.github.io/_posts/2024-03-05-helloworld.md

 **Context** Context matters.
 People have written a lot about this.
 When we think about the various ways in which this binary breaks down when we think about the complex ways in which people negotiate risk, perhaps it makes more sense to study people in context simply as people engaging in x phenomenon in x place.

-I will link to the article up soon once I know that I can.
+I will link to the article as soon once I know that I can.
+In other boring literature review news, I am currently embarking on the big one for my thesis...